ipython/ipython/docs/source/interactive/python-ipython-diff.rst

-If you are looking for an object the use of wildcards ``*`` in conjunction with a question mark will allow you to search the current name-space for objects with matching names:
+If you are looking for an object, the use of wildcards ``*`` in conjunction with a question mark will allow you to search the current namespace for objects with matching names:

 .. code-block:: ipython